ku-cms/TrackerDAQ/README.md

 To use the FC7, first turn it on.

-Check that FC7 communication is working:
+Check that FC7 communication is working (run on the kucms linux machine):
 ```
 ping fc7 -c 3
 ```

-Here are useful commands for the FC7.
+Here are useful commands for the FC7; these should be run run on the kucms linux machine.
 You will need run the Ph2_ACF setup script before using these commands (see RD53A/B setup below for details).

 Help menu: